China at the FIFA Women's World Cup: Quarter-finals

-2007 Women's Cup
+2007 World Cup

 Four years later, the World Cup took place for the second time in the People's Republic of China.
 As hosts, the Chinese team did not have to qualify, but they still participated in the Asian Championship 2006 which served as the Qualification for the other teams of the AFC.
 China PR was able to win the Asian Champion title for the eighth time, after two consecutive successes by North Korea.

 For the first time, the Chinese team had a foreign coach, the Swede Marika Domanski Lyfors, who had coached Sweden at the 1999 and 2003 World Cups.
-At the World Cup group stages, China PR defeated Denmark by 3-2, lost against Brazil by 0-4, the highest score defeat of a host of a women's World Cup, but with a 2-0 win against New Zealand still reached quarter-finals as group second.
-They were eliminated at this stage with a 0-1 loss against Norway.
+At the World Cup group stages, China PR defeated Denmark by 3–2, lost against Brazil by 0–4, the highest score defeat of a host of a women's World Cup, but with a 2–0 win against New Zealand still reached quarter-finals as group second.
+They were eliminated at this stage with a 0–1 loss against Norway.